- What is the Basque Culinary World Prize?

 - Can one person nominate more than one candidate?

-- Yes, people can nominate as many candidates as think are worthy of consideration.
+- Yes, a person can nominate as many candidates as they wish.

-- Do nominees have to be qualified chefs?
+- Do the nominees have to be currently working in a kitchen?

-- No, the members of the board of the BCC, the Prize Committee and the Jury cannot nominate candidates for the BCWP.
+- Can members of the BCC, its Board of Trustees, the International Committee, the Prize Committee or the Jury nominate candidates?

-- Can members of the BCC, its local or International Board, Prize Committee or Jury be nominated for the prize?
+- Can a member of the BCC, its Board of Trustees, the International Committee, the Prize Committee or the Jury be nominated?No.

-- No, the purpose of the nominations process is to gather names of potential winners.
-Whether someone is nominated once or a hundred times, their nomination will be given equal consideration by the Prize Committee.
+- No, the purpose of the nomination process is to compile a list of potential winners.
+Whether a person is nominated once or receives dozens of nominations, their nomination is given equal consideration by the Prize Committee.

 About the Jury

-- How will the prize jury make their decision?
+- How does the jury make their decision?

-- How do you encourage nominations from lesser known chefs and countries less famous for their culinary expertise?
+- How does the BCWP encourage nominations of chefs and countries that are less known for their culinary expertise?

-- Anyone who is actively involved in the world of gastronomy can nominate a candidate from anywhere in the world via the Basque Culinary World Prize website.
-We also invite higher education institutions around the world to nominate candidates.
-Through these networks, we expect to find out about lesser-known chefs.
+- Anyone directly involved in the culinary world can nominate candidates from anywhere in the world via the Basque Culinary World Prize website.
+We also invite academic institutions to submit nominations.
+Through these networks, we hope to identify lesser-known chefs.

 About the prize